 - Copays: $250 for an ER visit and $60 total for prescriptions

-In this example, you pay $1,800 (pre tax) in premiums regardless of the healthcare services you use.
-You will then pay $1,500 for the any inpatient and outpatient services before your health insurance kicks in.
-You also paid the $310 in copays.
-You then need to pay 20% of any remaining inpatient/outpatient services until you reach your out of pocket maximum.
-This would be $11,700, but your out of pocket maximum is $3,700, and you already paid $1,500 of that with your deductible leaving a balance of $2,200
+Coinsurance: You then need to pay 20% of any remaining inpatient/outpatient services until you reach your out of pocket maximum of $3,700.
+20% would be $11,700, but your out of pocket maximum is $3,700, and you already paid $1,500 of that with your deductible leaving a balance of $2,200.

 $1,800 + $1,500 + 310 + $2200 = $5,810

-If this accident is your one and only health event, outside of preventative wellness that is covered 100% by health insurance, then you will have paid $5,750 total for healthcare in the year.
-This is typically not the case.
-Oftentimes you have multiple copays throughout the year to calculate.
+If this accident is your one and only health event, then you will have paid $5,810 total for healthcare in the year.
+As mentioned above, this is typically not the case.
+Oftentimes you have multiple copays throughout the year to calculate for your national average of four doctor visits per person per year.
 However, you can use this equation to understand how much you spent for care this year and to estimate what is ahead in the year that follows.